 OUT-OF DISTRICT OPTIONS

 Some students have specific needs which are best addressed in specialized settings.
 These students are identified through the IEP Team process.
 Novi students have access to several center-type programs which are operated by neighboring districts through cooperative agreements and tuition arrangements.
 These may include programs for students who have been identified under the categories of cognitive impairment, severe multiple impairment, autism, hearing impairment, and physical impairment.
 Prevocational training is available at the post-secondary level.
 Novi's youngest residents, those ages 0-3, may be served through Early Intervention services provided by the Walled Lake School District.
 Additional out-of-district placements also may be available through contractual arrangements with other agencies, depending on the needs of the student as identified by the IEP Team.
 Referrals to all out-of-district programs are handled through the Director of Student Services in the resident district.

-For evaluations of preschoolers (ages 3 -5) call:
+For evaluations of Birth - 3 and preschoolers (ages 3 -5) call:

 For evaluations of students in grades K-12, call: